 Thankfully we paid for an extended warranty for our RV.
 This is the first big issue we’ve had with our motorhome so the extended warranty is going to save us from having to dip into our savings for this repair.
 The total cost for this repair was $1602.
 With our extended warranty we only had to pay the $200 deductible.
 So glad the warranty covered this repair!

-Currently we’re waiting on parts to come in from Lippert.
-They were ordered November 16, 2021.
-We were hoping for a two-week turn around but as of November 30th they had not shipped.
+Parts were ordered from Lippert on November 16, 2021.
+We hoped for a two-week turnaround but as of November 30th, they had not shipped.
 When Shawn called Lippert on November 30th they said if our order is in the next shipment they will go out on December 6th.

 December 6th came and went with no response from Lippert.
-Shawn called and talked to them but they don’t have any word on our parts shipping.
+Shawn called and talked to them but they didn’t have any word on our parts shipping.

-December 14th Shawn called and told me his card was charged for the parts so we guess they are on the way!
-Hopefully!
+December 14th Shawn called and told me his card was charged for the parts so we guess they were on the way!

 December 17th Shawn called to tell me that the parts were on his front step when he got home.
 Great news for us.
 He’ll do the install on Monday or Tuesday.